sav-che/TL-2/Authors/Ziegenspeck, Hermann (Robert Theodor) {std. Ziegensp.}.md

-> [!cite] BHL link: this entry starts at [page 536](https://www.biodiversitylibrary.org/item/103250#page/596/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 536](https://www.biodiversitylibrary.org/page/33066876) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ziegenspeck, Hermann \[Robert Theodor\] (1891-1959), German (Bavarian) botanist and pharmacist; studied at Jena; Dr. phil.
 1916; Pharmac.
 State Exam.
 1919; Habil.
 Königsberg 1925; lecturer and assistant with C. Mez at the Botanical Institute of the University of Königsberg i.
 Pr.
-1924-1932; pharmacist at Augsburg 1932-1944, in Kötzting 1944-1949; from 1949 again at Augsburg. (*Ziegensp.*).
+1924-1932; pharmacist at Augsburg 1932-1944, in Kötzting 1944-1949; from 1949 again at Augsburg.
+**Abbreviated name**: *Ziegensp.*

 #### Herbarium and types